canonical/lxd/doc/cloud-init.md

 # Custom network configuration with cloud-init

-[cloud-init](https://launchpad.net/cloud-init) may be used for custom network configuration of containers.
+[cloud-init](https://launchpad.net/cloud-init) may be used for custom network configuration of instances.

-Before trying to use it, however, first determine which image source you are about to use as not all container images have cloud-init package installed.
+Before trying to use it, however, first determine which image source you are about to use as not all images have cloud-init package installed.
 At the time of writing, images provided at images.linuxcontainers.org do not have the cloud-init package installed, therefore, any of the configuration options mentioned in this guide will not work.
 On the contrary, images